Quickstart

 widget.addEventListener('salesbooth:deal-created', (e) => {

-const { deal_id, customer, total } = e.detail;
+const { dealId, customerEmail, total } = e.detail;

-console.log(`Deal ${deal_id} created for ${customer.email}, total: $${total}`);
+console.log(`Deal ${dealId} created for ${customerEmail}, total: $${total}`);

 // Redirect to thank-you page, trigger analytics, etc.